aaltsys/doc-newwares/facility/01_overview.rst

 Inventory Products
 =============================

-Every :ref:`product` in the warehouse belongs to an account, and each product or variety of good stored for an account is described with a product record.
+Each of the :ref:`products` in the warehouse belong to an account, and each product or variety of good stored for an account is described with a product record.

 -----